Vietnam, China trade accusations after Vietnamese fishing boat sinks

 China claims about 90 percent of the South China Sea, displaying its reach on official maps with a so-called nine-dash line that stretches deep into the maritime heart of Southeast Asia.
 The Philippines, Vietnam, Malaysia, Brunei and Taiwan also have claims to parts of the potentially energy-rich waters.

-(Reporting by Nguyen Phuong Linh in HANOI, Michael Martina and Hui Li in BEIJING and Charlie Zhu in HONG KONG; Writing by Dean Yates; Editing by Ron Popeski)
+(Reporting by Nguyen Phuong Linh in HANOI and Michael Martina and Hui Li in BEIJING; Writing by Dean Yates; Editing by Ron Popeski)